AmirIqbal1/bluelight-filter/README.md

 3. Replace `/path/to/bluelight_filter.py` with the actual path to the `bluelight_filter.py` script.

+4. Delay startup for 8 seconds.

-4. Log out your system to test the startup script.
+5. Log out your system to test the startup script.